sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

 2. Choose **Flight Price** under **+ Add Measure** and choose **Airline ID** under **+ Add Dimension**.

-    > We now have a visualization how the booking costs are distributed in different airlines.
+    > You now have a visualization how the booking costs are distributed in different airlines.

     ![measure](2230.png)